ivangalkindeveloper/multivendor_clean_architecture_starter/README.md

 Components should not contain business logic, but should only provide an API to manage them.\
 You can pass any model to a component only if the model properties are needed only to display the component.
 #### Widget
-No need to create separate services for modals, dialogs and pickers.\
+No need to create separate services for bottom sheets, dialogs and pickers.\
 You just need separate widget classes, with static "show" method, in which the required field will be BuildContext.

 ## Misconceptions